atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ![User profile stream menu](../../_assets/user-interface/user-profile-stream-menu.jpg)

-Recent updates and comments about certain entity records are displayed on the activity stream panel, making it an excellent way to keep track of the changes in TreoCore.
+Recent updates and comments about certain entity records are displayed on the activity stream panel, making it an excellent way to keep track of the changes in AtroCore.

 You can also create a post in the corresponding message box right on the `STREAM` panel: